rgknp/AIDayLabs/lab03.5-execute_remote_gpu/0_README.md

 ## Background

-Sentiment analysis is a well-known task in the realm of natural language processing.
-Sentiment analysis aims to determine the attitude of a speaker/writer.
-In this lab, we will use `sentiment_reviews.py` (located in the resources folder) that uses Deep Learning for predicting sentiment from IMDB movie reviews.
-The script uses [keras](https://keras.io/) with [tensorflow](https://www.tensorflow.org/) as the backend for building a model that processes natural language, and is part of a larger [real-world example](https://docs.microsoft.com/en-us/azure/machine-learning/preview/scenario-sentiment-analysis-deep-learning).
+Sentiment analysis is a well-known task in the realm of natural language processing (NLP), and it aims to determine the attitude of a speaker/writer.
+Frequently, artificial neural networks (and deep learning) are used to estimate such sentiment.
+In this lab, we will use this approach.
+In the [resources](resources) folder, there is a `sentiment_reviews.py` script that builds a neural network to predict sentiment from IMDB movie reviews.
+The script uses [keras](https://keras.io/) with [tensorflow](https://www.tensorflow.org/) as the backend.
+It is part of a larger [real-world example](https://docs.microsoft.com/en-us/azure/machine-learning/preview/scenario-sentiment-analysis-deep-learning).

 ## 1. Setup

-A. Create a new blank project.
+A. Create a new blank project, and call it 'sentiment-gpu'.

 B. From the resources folder, copy `sentiment_analysis.py` to the project folder.

-C. Review `sentiment_analysis.py` file.
+C. Review the `sentiment_analysis.py` file.
 Take particular note of the following:
   - The `keras` dependencies loaded at the top of the file
   - The `build_model()` method that both constructs the architecture of the network and fits it.
-  - The last 20 lines, which correspond to the control flow of what the script does.
+  - The last 20 lines, which correspond to the control flow of what the script does when executed.

-Once you are comfortable with this, we will execute this on a remote VM with GPU hardware.
+Once you are comfortable with this script, we will execute this on a remote VM with GPU hardware.

 ## 2. Remote Execution on a DSVM equipped with GPU